cwimpy/academic-kickstart/content/syllabus/_index.md

 ### E-mail Policy

 When e-mailing, please put POSC 6013: "Your Subject Here" in the subject field.
 Please also use proper openings and closings to the email.
-Grammatically correct and polite e-mails relieve much better responses than the alternatives.
+Grammatically correct and polite e-mails receive much better responses than the alternatives.

 #### E-mail and Help Policy Regarding `Stata`

-If you have an issue with writing code in `Stata`---and most people do---please do the following:
+If you have an issue with executing and writing code in `Stata`---and most people do---please do the following:

 1. Search for the issue/error online.
 There are many resources and a vibrant online community for `Stata`.
 2. Ask a classmate for help.
-You can work together on both assignments and the take-home portion of the exams.
-After all, this is how we work in the real world.
-Be sure to make the work your own, however, and verbatim copying will be at least questioned by Dr. Wimpy.
 3. Post a question on the course Slack.
-4. E-mail the Graduate Assistant (if applicable).
-5. E-mail the Professor.
+4. E-mail the Professor.

 With respect to the last three options, you MUST provide a basic working example in order to expect a response.
 If you say: "hey, my `Stata` don't work", I will expect everyone to ignore you.
 On the other hand, for example, if you get an error when you enter: